olalonde/proof-of-liabilities/README.md

 # Proof of Liabilities

 [![Build Status](https://travis-ci.org/olalonde/proof-of-liabilities.png)](https://travis-ci.org/olalonde/proof-of-liabilities)

 *Proof of Liabilities* specification and Javascript implementation.

-Proof of Liabilities (PoL) is scheme designed to let entitites (operators) that accept monetary deposits from consumers (e.g. Bitcoin exchanges, gambling websites, online Bitcoin wallets, etc.) prove the total amount of their deposits (their liabilities) to their users without compromising the privacy of individual users.
+Proof of Liabilities (PoL) is scheme designed to let companies that accept monetary deposits from consumers (e.g. Bitcoin exchanges, gambling websites, online Bitcoin wallets, etc.) prove the total amount of deposits (their liabilities) to their users without compromising the privacy of individual users.

 The Proof of Liabilities scheme can be used as part of the broader [Proof of Solvency][pos] scheme.